PRIDE-Archive/pridepy/README.md

 ```

 `urls.txt` is one fully-qualified URL per line.
 Schemes `http`, `https`, and
 `ftp` are dispatched to the matching downloader.
-Use `--url <single>` for a
+Use `-u/--urls` for one or
-single URL, or `--urls a,b,c` for an inline comma-separated list (URLs are
-RFC 3986 compliant and never contain commas).
+more comma-separated URLs (URLs are RFC 3986 compliant and never contain
+commas), e.g. `--urls https://a.com/x.raw,ftp://b.com/y.raw`.

+Useful options:

+- `-p globus` — use globus download strategy for http/https URLs (resume-capable)
+- `-w 3` — download up to 3 files in parallel (globus only, max 3)
+- `--checksum-check` — validate against PRIDE checksums (accession inferred
+  from PRIDE URL paths; only PRIDE archive URLs are supported)

 ## CLI Command Overview